-Foreign assets are the following forms of kuna and foreign currency claims on foreign legal entities and individuals: foreign cash in vaults, nostro letters of credit and other collateral's with foreign banks, securities, loans, equities and arrears.
+Foreign assets are the following forms of kuna and foreign currency claims on foreign legal entities and individuals: foreign cash in vaults, nostro letters of credit and other collateral's with foreign banks, deposits with foreign banks, securities, loans, equities and arrears.
 Unregulated claims on institutions of former Yugoslavia are shown separately.